|The Dogon and Shannon Dorey are on Facebook.|

 When I first began studying the Dogon religion, it was like looking through a fog.
 I could see glimpses of important information but I couldn't quite grasp their overall significance.
 As I studied and learned more about the symbols, I was able to compare them with other ancient religions and cultures.
 As the religion began to reveal itself to me, it happened swiftly like the rain and wind.
 It was as if whoever created both oral passages knew that someday they would be understood by some future generation and their significance would be evident.
 It was as if that very moment in time had been known since the beginning.

-One of the most humorous lines I found while reading Griaule’s book on the Dogon religion, Conversations with Ogotemmêli, was when the Dogon elder Ogotemmêli told Griaule, “Africans are creatures of light emanating from the fullness of the sun, while Europeans are creatures of moonlight.”
-In the Dogon religion, the sun was a symbol of everything that was good, while the moon was a symbol of everything that was evil.
-I’m not sure Griaule would have included that line in his book, if he had really understood its symbolic significance.
+One of the most humorous lines I found while reading Griaule's book on the Dogon religion, Conversations with Ogotemmêli, was when the Dogon elder Ogotemmêli told Griaule, "Africans are creatures of light emanating from the fullness of the sun, while Europeans are creatures of moonlight."
+In the Dogon religion, the sun is a symbol of everything that is good, while the moon is a symbol of everything that is evil.
+I'm not sure Griaule would have included that line in his book, if he really understood its symbolic significance.

 Even though the world's first religion only survived in fragmented pieces in other places of the world, the key symbols of this religion did survive and can be found everywhere.
 For instance, the symbols of the sun and moon are almost universally known.
 It is symbols like these that are our link with the truth and the very symbols on which the Dogon religion is based.
 It is these symbols that will guide you in your discovery of the truth, just as they guided me.